Quantum Wiki

 Quantum Communication

 An advanced technology for secure data transmission that uses quantum physics principles such as entanglement and superposition.
 Protocols such as E91 and BB84 enable the exchange of keys for encrypted communication, with security based on physical laws rather than mathematical assumptions.
-Quantum communication immediately detects eavesdropping attempts, thus protecting the confidentiality of information–even against future attacks by quantum computers.
-Due to technical challenges in transmitting unstable quantum states, it is currently most relevant in security-critical areas such as public administration, defense, healthcare, and the financial sector.
-It complements existing encryption methods and represents a future-proof security layer.

 Quantum Tunneling

-This principle is not just a theoretical peculiarity, but plays an important role in nature: for example, quantum tunneling enables hydrogen atoms to fuse in nuclear fusion, releasing sunlight.
+This principle is not just a theoretical peculiarity, but plays an important role in nature.
+For example, quantum tunneling enables hydrogen atoms to fuse in nuclear fusion, releasing sunlight.

 Qubit

-Physically, a qubit can be a quantum particle or a quantum system that naturally has two states—for example, the spin of an electron, the polarization of a photon, or the energy levels of an atom.
+Physically, a qubit can be a quantum particle or a quantum system that naturally has two states.
+For example, the spin of an electron, the polarization of a photon, or the energy levels of an atom.
 Quantum information is processed by specifically manipulating and measuring these particles.

 Beat the Quantum Randomness